mlflow/mlflow/docs/source/python_api/mlflow.metrics.rst

     import mlflow
     from mlflow.metrics import EvaluationExample, correctness

+    eval_df = pd.DataFrame(
+        {
+            "inputs": [
+                "What is MLflow?",
+            ],
+            "ground_truth": [
+                "MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
+It was developed by Databricks, a company that specializes in big data and machine learning solutions.
+MLflow is designed to address the challenges that data scientists and machine learning engineers face when developing, training, and deploying machine learning models.", ],
+        }
+    )

     example = EvaluationExample(
         input="What is MLflow?",
         output="MLflow is an open-source platform for managing machine "